 The 2013 CRS Coordinator's Manual is the guidebook for the CRS and establishes the criteria for CRS Classification.
 It explains the Activities and Elements of the program, how credit is calculated and what provides eligibility for credit.
 Communities can also use the manual as a guide for designing and improving their floodplain management programs.

-Currently, 5 Rhode Island communities participate in the Community Rating System and receive the following flood insurance premium discount:
+As of May 1, 2014, 6 Rhode Island communities participate in the Community Rating System and receive the following flood insurance premium discount:

 Bristol - Class 8 (10%)

 Westerly - Class 8 (10%)

 Benefits provided to the community are inclusive but not limited to:

 Helpful links and information on the Community Rating System can be found at www.crsresources.org.

 For more information about the CRS program or the Rhode Island CRS User Group, please contact our State CRS Coordinator.